-As stipulated in Section 11.5 of the BCR Standard, given that the project encompasses REDD+ actions and activities explicitly designed to mitigate land use change in natural savannas, a quantification period of 9.25 years is established from the project's start date.
-This period will be subject to renewal to align with the overall duration of the GHG project.
+As stipulated in Section 11.5 of the BCR Standard, given that the project encompasses REDD+ actions and activities explicitly designed to mitigate land use change in natural savannas, a

 3.2.3.3.
 Monitoring periods

 In accordance with the monitoring plan, project emissions will be monitored annually in order to request the issuance of verified carbon certificates (CCV).